Overview

 Asthma and Allergy Foundation of America

-The AAFA is offering three new resources for parents, asthma educators, and Head Start staff.
+AAFA is offering several resources and education programs for patients, caregivers, and healthcare professions which can be found here.
 The first is Wee BreathersTM.
 This program is designed to help educate children under the age of seven about the basics of asthma management.
 The program is available online free of charge.
-Secondly, the Asthma Management and Education Online program is designed as a resource for asthma educators and Head Start staff wishing to improve their knowledge of asthma management.
-The program also allows respiratory therapists and nurses a chance to earn seven free continuing education credits.
-The third resource being offered is the Asthma Basics or Children curriculum.
-This set of three books is designed to provide asthma educators and Head Start staff content needed for educating staff and parents about asthma management.
+Secondly, the Asthma Management Education Online (AME-O) is designed as a resource for asthma educators wishing to improve their knowledge of asthma management.
+The program allows respiratory therapists and nurses to earn 9.75 contact hours from the American Association for Respiratory Care (AARC) and American Nurses Credentialing Center’s Commission on Accreditation (ANCC).

 For Kids!